blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   }

-z_mergetoaddress ["fromaddress", ...] "toaddress" ( fee ) ( transparent_limit ) ( shielded_limit ) ( memo )
+z_mergetoaddress [ "fromaddress", ... ] "toaddress" ( fee ) ( transparent_limit ) ( shielded_limit ) ( memo )
 ------------------------------------------------------------------------------------------------------------

 **WARNING**: ``z_mergetoaddress`` is DISABLED but can be enabled as an experimental feature.

-The ``z_mergetoaddress`` method merges multiple UTXOs and notes into a single UTXO or note.
-The method works for both t_addresses and z_addresses, both separately and in combination.
-Coinbase UTXOs are ignored; use ``z_shieldcoinbase`` to combine those into a single note.
+The ``z_mergetoaddress`` method merges multiple utxos and notes into a single utxo or note.
+The method works for both t addresses and z addresses, both separately and in combination.
+Coinbase utxos are ignored; use ``z_shieldcoinbase`` to combine those into a single note.

-This is an asynchronous operation, and UTXOs selected for merging will be locked.
+This is an asynchronous operation, and utxos selected for merging will be locked.
 If there is an error, they are unlocked.
-The RPC call `listlockunspent` can be used to return a list of locked UTXOs.
+The RPC call `listlockunspent` can be used to return a list of locked utxos.

-The number of UTXOs and notes selected for merging can be limited by the caller.
-If the transparent limit parameter is set to zero, the -mempooltxinputlimit option will determine the number of UTXOs.
+The number of utxos and notes selected for merging can be limited by the caller.
+If the transparent limit parameter is set to zero, the ===link=== ``-mempooltxinputlimit`` option will determine the number of utxos.
 Any limit is constrained by the consensus rule defining a maximum transaction size of 100000 bytes.

 Arguments:

 ::

 	fromaddresses         (string, required)
-	                  Note: The following special strings are accepted inside the array:
+	                  Note: the following special strings are accepted inside the array:
-    	                         - "*": Merge both UTXOs and notes from all addresses belonging to the wallet.
+    	                         - "*": merge both utxos and notes from all addresses belonging to the wallet
-    	                         - "ANY_TADDR": Merge UTXOs from all t-addrs belonging to the wallet.
+    	                         - "ANY_TADDR": merge utxos from all t addresses belonging to the wallet
-    	                         - "ANY_ZADDR": Merge notes from all z-addrs belonging to the wallet.
-    	                     If a special string is given, any given addresses of that type will be ignored.
+    	                         - "ANY_ZADDR": merge notes from all z addresses belonging to the wallet if a special string is given, any given addresses of that type will be ignored [
-    	[
-    	  "address"          (string) can be a t_address or a z_address , ...							                   accepts multiple entries
+    	  "address"          (string) can be a t address or a z address , ...							                   accepts multiple entries
     	]
-	"toaddress"           (string, required) the t_address or z_address to receive the combined UTXO fee                   (numeric, optional, default=0.0001) the fee amount to attach to this transaction transparent_limit     (numeric, optional, default=50) limit on the maximum number of transparent UTXOs to merge; you may set this value to 0 to use the node option ===link explanation?=== ``-mempooltxinputlimit`` shielded_limit        (numeric, optional, default=10) limit on the maximum number of hidden notes to merge; you may set this value to 0 to merge as many as will fit in the transaction
+	"toaddress"           (string, required) the t address or z address to receive the combined utxo fee                   (numeric, optional, default=0.0001) the fee amount to attach to this transaction transparent_limit     (numeric, optional, default=50) limit on the maximum number of transparent UTXOs to merge; you may set this value to 0 to use the node option ===link explanation?=== ``-mempooltxinputlimit`` shielded_limit        (numeric, optional, default=10) limit on the maximum number of hidden notes to merge; you may set this value to 0 to merge as many as will fit in the transaction
-	"memo"                (string, optional)         encoded as hex; when ``toaddress`` is a z_address, this value will be stored in the memo field of the new note
+	"memo"                (string, optional)         encoded as hex; when ``toaddress`` is a z address, this value will be stored in the memo field of the new note

 Response:

 ::

 	{
-	  "remainingUTXOs"              (numeric) number of UTXOs still available for merging "remainingTransparentValue"   (numeric) value of UTXOs still available for merging "remainingNotes"              (numeric) number of notes still available for merging "remainingShieldedValue"      (numeric) value of notes still available for merging "mergingUTXOs"                (numeric) number of UTXOs being merged "mergingTransparentValue"     (numeric) value of UTXOs being merged "mergingNotes"                (numeric) number of notes being merged "mergingShieldedValue"        (numeric) value of notes being merged "opid"                        (string)  an operationid to pass to z_getoperationstatus to get the result of the operation }
+	  "remainingUTXOs"              (numeric) number of utxos still available for merging "remainingTransparentValue"   (numeric) value of utxos still available for merging "remainingNotes"              (numeric) number of notes still available for merging "remainingShieldedValue"      (numeric) value of notes still available for merging "mergingUTXOs"                (numeric) number of utxos being merged "mergingTransparentValue"     (numeric) value of utxos being merged "mergingNotes"                (numeric) number of notes being merged "mergingShieldedValue"        (numeric) value of notes being merged "opid"                        (string)  an operationid to pass to ``z_getoperationstatus`` to get the result of the operation
+	}

 Examples: